 How long does a gaming PC repair take? +

 Most gaming-rig repairs finish in 1–3 business days.
 Some jobs are same-day — thermal repastes, fan swaps, driver-only fixes.
-Specialty parts (water-cooling components, less-common GPUs, builder-specific PSUs) can take longer, and we’ll always give you a realistic timeline before starting.
+Specialty parts (replacement AIOs, less-common GPUs, builder-specific PSUs) can take longer, and we’ll always give you a realistic timeline before starting.

 Do I have to bring the monitor and accessories? +